Altinn/altinn-studio-docs/content/solutions/altinn-apps/app-api/_index.md

 ---
 title: App API
-description: Description of the API's available in a App created in Altinn Studio
+description: Description of the API available in an app created in Altinn Studio.
 tags: ["solution", "apps"]
 aliases:
     - "/altinn-studio-apps"